PrayTogether-Reminder/.github/README.md

 # .github
-common set for each repository
+common setting for each repository